 Plus, different rewards cards have different benefits, so it’s best to have a mix for different types of purchases.

-“Having multiple cards in your wallet and using those cards on the types of purchases that earn you the most rewards can be a great way to maximize the value you get from your credit cards,” said Justin Zeidman, head of credit card products at Navy Federal Credit Union.
+“Having multiple cards in your wallet and using those cards on the types of purchases that earn you the most rewards can be a great way to maximize the value you get from your credit cards,” said Justin Zeidman, assistant vice president of open banking at Navy Federal Credit Union.
 “Responsible credit usage is paramount, but if you are in a financial place where you can manage more than one card, it can be very beneficial to have multiple cards in your wallet.”

 You Can Have More Than Four If You’re a Credit Card Pro